MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/option-master/option-chain.md

 The following buttons of the tab allow the following actions:

-* Add underlier – opens ‘Order entry’ panel.
+* Add underlier – opens ‘Order entry’ panel
-* Cancel all - cancels all 'test on paper' orders;
+* Cancel all - cancels all 'test on paper' orders
-* Place selected - places selected 'test on paper' orders.
+* Place selected - places selected 'test on paper' orders

 SL/TP for orders

 If setting located in General settings -&gt; Trading defaults -&gt; Show SL/TP price in offset is checked, it is allowed to edit column SL \(TP\) offset; SL \(TP\) price/risk is not available for editing and is recalculated automatically.
 If unchecked, it is allowed to edit column SL \(TP\) price/risk; SL \(TP\) offset is not available for editing and is recalculated automatically.